hyungccho/backbone_material/w7d4/build_with_bootstrap.md

 of all the form styling as well as adopting the grid system.

 0. Read the documentation for [basic forms][bootstrap-forms].
 Read the code.
 What do we need to change in our code so that it will receive the bootstrap styling?
-0. Put all of the things *inside* the form tag into a new div, and give it the class `form-group`.
+0. Put all the label and input pairs *inside* the form tag into new divs with the class `form-group`.
+   **Note:** The Bootstrap styling won't apply correctly if you nest the inputs inside the labels.
 0. Give all the inputs that are not hidden the class `form-control`.
 This will give them the bootstrap styling.
 But now they take up the whole page and look silly!
 Continue to the next step.
 0. Read the documentation on the [grid system][bootstrap-grid-system].
 It is short; read it.
 0. To take advantage of the aforementioned grid, we must put all of our html elements into rows and columns.
 Do this by first putting everything in a `div` with the class `row`.
 Inside this we need to put a column to control the width of our content.
 I want it to take up 1/3 of the screen.
 The screen is divided into twelve columns, so we should put all the content into a column of width 4.
 To do this, put everything that is *inside* the `row` div into a `div` with the class `col-xs-4`.
 The `xs` from the class `col-xs-4` indicates to bootstrap's grid system that this is for 'xtra small' devices and to not do some fancy adaptation if the screen resolution is below a certain threshold.
 Meaning: if we display this page on a mobile device our columns will still be next to each other instead of on top of each other.